linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 6 - Options Futures and Other Derivatives/Chapter 23 - Futures Swaps and Risk Management.md

 To offset its foreign exchange exposure, the firm might engage in transactions that bring it profits when the pound depreciates.
 The lost profits from business operations resulting from a depreciation will then be offset by gains on its financial transactions.
 For example, if the firm enters a futures contract to deliver pounds for a given number of dollars, then if the pound depreciates, the futures position will yield a profit.

 Suppose the futures price is currently  \$1.40 per pound for delivery in three months.
-If the firm enters a futures contract with a futures price of\$ 1.40 per pound and the exchange rate in three months is \$1.30 per pound, then the profit to the short position is  $F_{0} - F_{T} =$ 1.40 - $1.30 = $.10 per pound.
+If the firm enters a futures contract with a futures price of \$1.40 per pound and the exchange rate in three months is \$1.30 per pound, then the profit to the short position is  $F_{0} - F_{T} =$ 1.40 - $1.30 = $.10 per pound.

 How many pounds should be sold in the futures market to most fully offset its exposure?
 Suppose the dollar value of profits in the next quarter will fall by \$200,000 for every $.10 depreciation of the pound.
 To hedge, we need an equal but opposite exposure: in this case, a futures position that provides 200,000 extra profit for every